webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/incomplete-automation-story.md

 Note:

-One day,
+One day,<br>
-you integrate a change log generator tool —
+you integrate a change log generator tool —<br>
-Towncrier.
-Now,
+Towncrier.<br>
+Now,<br>
-your release workflow became a bit more complicated.
+your release workflow became a bit more complicated.<br>
-Everyone, who submits a Pull Request, has to to additionally include a change note.
+Everyone, who submits a Pull Request,<br>
+has to to additionally include a change note.<br>
-And now, to do a release,
+And now, to do a release,<br>
-maintainers should first
+maintainers should first<br>
-manually run Towncrier to create a changelog, then commit the results and finally push a Git tag.
+manually run Towncrier to create a changelog,<br>
+then commit the results<br>
+and finally push a Git tag.

 >>>>>